-Clearance from unroofed terraces, balconies and sundecks etc.

-1. The minimum clearance (in accordance with note 1) for unroofed terraces, balconies, sun decks, paved areas and similar areas that are subject to pedestrian traffic only, that have a hand rail or wall surrounding the area and on which a person is likely to stand (see note 2) must be-

-(a) vertically above 2.4 m

-(b) vertically below 1.2 m

-(c) horizontally 0.9 m

-Clearance from roofs or similar structures not used for traffic

-2. The minimum clearance (in accordance with note 1) for roofs or similar structures not used for traffic or resort but on which a person is likely to stand, and a parapet surrounding such a roof and on which a person is likely to stand (see note 2) must be- (a) vertically 0.5 m (b) horizontally 0.2 m

-Clearance from covered places of traffic

-3. The minimum clearance in any direction from covered places of traffic or resort such as windows capable of being opened, roofed open verandahs and covered balconies must be 1.2 m
+Clearance from unroofed terraces, balconies and sundecks etc. 1.
+The minimum clearance (in accordance with note 1) for unroofed terraces, balconies, sun decks, paved areas and similar areas that are subject to pedestrian traffic only, that have a hand rail or wall surrounding the area and on which a person is likely to stand (see note 2) must be- (a) vertically above 2.4 m (b) vertically below 1.2 m (c) horizontally $0.9 \, \mathrm{m}$ Clearance from roofs or similar structures not used for traffic 2.
+The minimum clearance (in accordance with note 1) for roofs or similar structures not used for traffic or resort but on which a person is likely to stand, and a parapet surrounding such a roof and on which a person is likely to stand (see note 2) must be- $0.5 \, \text{m}$ (a) vertically $0.2 \, \mathrm{m}$ (b) horizontally Clearance from covered places of traffic 3.
+The minimum clearance in any direction from covered places of traffic or resort such as windows capable of being opened, roofed open verandahs and covered balconies must be 1.2 m

-Horizontal clearance from blank walls or windows4.
-The minimum clearance horizontally from blank walls or windows that cannot be opened (see note 2) must be 0.2 m Clearance from structures not normally accessible to persons 5.
-The minimum clearance in any direction from other structures not normally accessible to persons must be (in accordance with note 2) 1.2 m 1.2 m
+Horizontal clearance from blank walls or windows

+4. The minimum clearance horizontally from blank walls or windows that cannot be opened (see note 2) must be

+$0.2 \, \mathrm{m}$

+Clearance from structures not normally accessible to persons